Large deviations for generalized Gibbs ensembles of the classical Toda chain: Large deviations for Toda Gibbs measure with general potentials

 \section{Large deviations for Toda Gibbs measure with general potentials}

-We now consider the measures $\T_{N}^{V,P}$ given by (\ref{Gibbs}), with polynomial of even degree potential $V:x\in \R \mapsto a x^{2k}+W(x) $, $k\geq 2$, with $W(x)/x^{2k}$ going to zero at infinity.
-We show that under these laws, the empirical measures $(\hat{\mu}_{L_N})_{N\geq 1}$ still fulfills a large deviations principle, by extending the subadditivity argument previously used.
+We now consider the measures $\T_{N}^{V,P}$ given by (\ref{Gibbs}), with {potential given by} $W:x\in \R \mapsto a x^{2k}+U(x) $, $k\geq 2$, with $U(x)/x^{2k}$ going to zero at infinity.
+We show that under these laws, the law of the empirical measures $(\hat{\mu}_{L_N})_{N\geq 1}$ still fulfills a large deviation principle, by extending the subadditivity argument previously used.
 We then identify the rate function as before.
-By Varadhan's Lemma, it is enough to consider the case where $W=0$.
+By Varadhan's Lemma, it is enough to consider the case where $U(x)=\frac{1}{2} x^{2}$ {(we detail this in Section \ref{proof: finale})}.
+We hereafter continue to use the notation \eqref{Gibbs} with now $V(x)= a x^{2k}$.